Advitiya-yadav/CustomerChurnProject/README.md

 ## 📊 Features Used

 * Age
-* Gender (encoded)
+* Gender (encoded manually)
 * Tenure
 * Monthly Charges

-(Additional features can be added to further improve performance.)
+(Additional features will be added to further improve performance.)

 ---